jethromayuk/jethromay.com-2020/content/posts/8-elements-you-might-not-know-about/8-elements-you-might-not-know-about.md

 <p>This document can be styled with <abbr title="Cascading Style Sheets">CSS</abbr></p>
 ```

+The `<abbr>` tag has full browser support.
+View a detailed list of which browser versions this tag can be used in, [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr#Browser_compatibility).

 ## Cite:

 The `<cite>` tag defines the reference to a cited creative work, and it must include the title of that work.